Gixx/docker-builder/README.md

 ![docker-builder_03](https://cloud.githubusercontent.com/assets/87073/21843368/0a020926-d7eb-11e6-8355-41819e285c01.png)

-* We will configure everithing manually.
+* We will configure everything manually.
 Choose the `sources` folder and mark it as `Project Root`.

 ![docker-builder_04](https://cloud.githubusercontent.com/assets/87073/21843370/0a040e24-d7eb-11e6-8ea6-bd56f789a772.png)